Actuarial Value (AV)

 - Medicaid and Dr. Dynasaur

-Learn more about what’s included in your modified adjusted gross income.
+Learn more about what’s included in your modified adjusted gross income and other tips to estimate your MAGI.

 A person or organization certified to meet with you in person to help you select a health insurance plan.
 Find a navigator, or other assister, near you.
 Your navigator’s services will be free.